Treating erectile dysfunction

 - you have not had enough sexual stimulation

-These medications are triggered by sexual stimulation, so you also need to be aroused for the medication to work.
+These medications are triggered by sexual stimulation, so you also need to be aroused for it to work.

-PDE-5 inhibitors should be used with caution in people who have cardiovascular disease, such as coronary heart disease (when your heart's blood supply is blocked or interrupted).
+PDE-5 inhibitors should be used with caution in men who have cardiovascular disease, such as coronary heart disease.
 However, sexual activity is also likely to be beneficial for your cardiovascular health.
-Your GP should discuss the risks and benefits with you and will prescribe PDE-5 inhibitors if you are fit enough.
+You should discuss the risks and benefits with your GP.

-PDE-5 inhibitors should also be used with caution in people who have anatomical problems with their penis, such as Peyronie's disease (a condition that affects the tissue of the penis).
-However, this will also depend on your individual circumstances and, in some cases, PDE-5 inhibitors will be safe to use.
+PDE-5 inhibitors should also be used with caution in men who have anatomical problems with their penis, such as Peyronie's disease (a condition that affects the tissue of the penis).

-PDE-5 inhibitors should also be used with caution in people who:
+PDE-5 inhibitors should also be used with caution in men who:

 - are at risk of priapism – a painful erection that lasts for several hours

-- are also taking long lasting alpha-blockers – a medication that is used to treat a number of conditions, such as high blood pressure (hypertension)
+- are also taking long lasting alpha-blockers – a medication used to treat a number of conditions, such as high blood pressure (hypertension)

 Do not take PDE-5 inhibitors if you are also taking medicines or recreational drugs that contain nitrates.
 The combination of the two substances can have a dangerous effect on your heart.